 Want a restaurant-quality Italian meal designed for outdoor camp cooking with minimal effort?
 Here it is … stuffed manicotti!

 Oh, my … this stroganoff is delicious!
-You cook the pasta right in the sauce … no need to boil it separately.
+You cook the pasta right in the beef broth … no need to boil it separately.
 Then stir in the sour cream right before serving to create a creamy sauce that coats the beef and pasta perfectly.

 Want a quick camp meal that is ready in minutes and uses minimal ingredients?
 This is it!

 This white chili is perfect for campfire cooking but easily transitions to a camp stove too.

 Stews are some of the best camping dinner recipes for one-pot meals … this one is packed with tender meat and veggies.

 Combine some ingredients in your Dutch oven, simmer and serve this AMAZING Latin chicken meal!

 The secret to making this camp-friendly pizza is the crust made from batter instead of dough!